Want to put your ideals to work? The workplace is right at your doorstep.

 Some students join projects through the community service organizations listed at the Student Activities Office.
 Others get involved through the Boston University Community Service Center.
 With a volunteer base of over 1,500 people, the CSC contributes over 75,000 hours of service annually in the greater Boston area and around the U.S.

 But it’s not all giving.
 To hear what students say they gained from their experiences, watch these student videos.

 If the idea of having fun while doing good appeals to you, you don’t even have to wait until classes start to jump in.

 Our First-Year Student Outreach Project (FYSOP) lets you move in a week early to participate in a service project.
-You can choose from nine different issue areas, from children to human rights to the environment.
-You’ll work with 600 new students and 150 upperclass staff leaders—a great way to get to know some very interesting (and good-hearted) classmates from day one.
+You can choose from 11 different issue areas, from children to human rights to the environment.
+You’ll work with more than 800 new students and 150 upperclass staff leaders—a great way to get to know some very interesting (and good-hearted) classmates from day one.

 Alternative Spring Break

 Not all our good works take place in Boston.
 Every year, hundreds of volunteers take off for destinations in the U.S. and Canada with Alternative Spring Break (ASB) programs through the Community Service Center.
 Some recent examples:

 - Working at a children’s retreat in Texas, helping kids with serious illnesses enjoy the great outdoors

 - Helping install wheelchair ramps on the homes of people with disabilities in Nashville